About The Teach Out

-Dr. Heather Ashley Hayes (she/her) is a scholar, writer, organizer, and educator.
+Dr. Heather Ashley Hayes (she/her) is a scholar, writer, organizer, speaker, consultant, and educator.
 Her scholarly work is interested in social implications of public discourse practice; specifically, how humans use symbols to make meaning and address problems of common concern within their communities.
 She holds a PhD from the University of Minnesota in Communication Studies, with additional focus in Anthropology of the Middle East and North Africa and African American Studies.
 She also holds a MA graduate certificate in neuroscience.
 She holds a Texas based, tarnsferrable to many states via reciprocity, State Board of Education secondary teaching certification in speech communication and social studies (general, grades 6-12).

 Her research centers on violence, public discourse & race, justice, and resistance.
 Her work is particularly interested in the intersection of domestic sociopolitical landscapes with dynamics of global violence, colonialism, and war.
 She additionally writes about histories and circulations of violence as they relate to race, rhetorical practice, and securitization in public discourse, film & media, as well as in militarized & carceral spaces throughout the world.
 Her final research area is in rhetoric and neuroscience, focusing on how our brains function and what neuroscience tells us about how we learn as well as efforts to capture our advocacy, especially in our current "always on" bombardment of multimodal media and public discourse.

 Heather is currently appointed in the Department of Communication Studies in the College of Communication & Information Sciences at the University of Alabama, Tuscaloosa, Alabama, USA.
 Her first book, Violent Subjects and Rhetorical Cartography in the Age of the Terror Wars (Palgrave Macmillan) dropped in 2016, joining a number of other article, review, and chapter length pieces.
 She has presented work across the US, Middle East/North Africa, and Europe to audiences in both academic spaces and far outside of the university.
-Her second book, Struggle, is due out in 2023.
+Her second book, Mapping the Struggle, is due out in 2023.